Scaless/enumbra/README.md

 ```
 EDirectionFlags possible_directions = EDirectionFlags::North | EDirectionFlags::West;
 // Make sure user is not cheating and pressing multiple directions at once by using single().
+// Then test if the direction is in our possible directions with test().
 if (user_input.direction.single() && possible_directions.test(user_input.direction)) {
     // Move the player
 } else {